mohitmv/webio/docs/reference.md

              if a button is disabled, user won't be able to click on it.
  - onclick: lambda function to be executed whenever user click on this button.
  - font_size: font size with pixel unit. ex: "26px".
- - label_string: A hint-string to be displayed when user hover on this icon.
+ - label_string: A hint-string to be displayed when user hover on this icon. ex: "Jump to Previous Page"

 **TextInput**
 It's used for rendering a input box, where user can type a string.

+Fixed params:
+ - label_string: label of the input box. ex: "First Name", "Email", "Password"

+Optional params:
+ - disabled: True|False
+             if a TextInput box is disabled, user won't be able to type anything.
+ - onchange: lambda function to be executed whenever user edit (type something or delete something) on this input box.
+ -